 Old Scholars are an important part of the Immanuel community as they promote a culture of belonging to a tradition - a tradition that has been established and maintained for more than 40 years.

-The Immanuel Old Scholars' Community seeks to achieve close relations between Old Scholars and newly graduated students by providing members with opportunities to return to the College to connect.
-The group is made up of graduates from the Class of 1993 to the Class of 2008, and seeks to build community by establishing links between year levels as well as help organise reunions and other events.
+The Immanuel Old Scholars' Community (IOSC) seeks to achieve close relations between Old Scholars and newly graduated students by providing members with opportunities to return to the College to connect.
+The group is made up of graduates from the Class of 1993 onwards and seeks to build community by establishing links between year levels as well as help organise reunions and other events.

 Students who attended Immanuel Lutheran College will become members of the Immanuel Old Scholars' Community upon graduation.
 If you would like further information, please contact the Marketing Communications Office on (07) 5477 3448 or via email email@example.com

-In terms of enrolment at the College or Immanuel Early Learning Centre (ELC), there are a number of financial incentives available to Old Scholars who wish to return to the Immanuel fold and enrol their children here.
+In terms of enrolment at the College or Immanuel Early Learning Centre (ELC), there are several financial incentives available to Old Scholars who wish to return to the Immanuel fold and to enrol their children here.
 These include exemptions from application fees and a significantly reduced Enrolment Confirmation Fee for those coming from the ELC into Prep.
-For further information, please contact Enrolment Registrar Irene Dabinet on T: (07) 5477 3441 or email@example.com
+For further information, please contact Enrolment Registrar Irene Dabinet on T: (07) 5477 3441 or firstname.lastname@example.org

-In 2021, a number of Old Scholar events are planned and we encourage you to come along and get involved and re-connect with former school friends:
+There are always Old Scholar events, and we encourage you to come along and get involved to reconnect with former classmates.

 Class of 1992